gimlet-io/gimlet-documentation/src/pages/blog/the-platform-engineering-map.md

 Funding:  Open-Source
 ```

-Spinnaker was one of the first tools to target the deployment space.
+Spinnaker was one of the first tools to target the continuous deployment space.

-It wraps the CI process, that builds the deployable software artifacts, and allows the user to design sophisticated deployment workflows.
+It wraps the CI process, that builds the deployable software artifacts, and allows the user to design sophisticated deployment workflows like blue-green deployments.

-The self-hosting setup and operation is not trivial
+Spinnaker feels a bit dated in terms of resource requirements and self-hosting experience.

 #### VMWare Tanzu